hepcat72/RNAseP-MRP/README.md

 Located in: RNAseP-MRP/mutation_frequency_analysis/scripts

 Note, each script's dependencies must be manually installed in order for the scripts to work.
+Look inside each script to view the usage notes at the top.
+Some may require a specific directory structure.

 - count_snps.tcsh
 - freebayes_div_and_conq.tcsh